 1870: The word “Sterling” started to be stamped on US jewelry.
 Prior to 1870 coin silver (900 silver) was the US standard.

-1895: Invention of the oxyacetylene torch, which enabled jewelers to melt and cast platinum and fuse it to itself.
+1895: the oxyacetylene torch was invented in 1895, which enabled jewelers to melt and cast platinum and fuse it to itself.
 Prior to this invention, small amounts of platinum occasionally appeared in jewelry, but there was no torch hot enough to commercially produce platinum jewelry.
 This, combined with the discovery of diamonds in South Africa, led to the dominance of “white” jewelry at the end of the 19th century and the first decades of the twentieth century.
 And platinum’s strength allowed for the delicate pierced work characteristic of Edwardian jewelry.

 1902: The Vernuil flame-fusion process of creating synthetic sapphires and rubies was invented.
-While some other methods of producing synthetic gemstones had previously been invented, this was the first commercially successful and economical method of producing synthetic stones and they started appearing frequently in jewelry within a couple of years.
+While some other methods of producing synthetic gemstones had previously been invented, this was the first commercially successful and economical method of producing synthetic stones.
+Synthetic rubies started to appear commercially in 1905 and synthetic sapphires in 1911.

 1915: The alloy for white gold was patented in 1915.
 Therefore when dating jewelry, if a piece of jewelry is made using white gold it is post-1915.